vbrgit/nma-research-group/content/authors/Victor Bayona/_index.md

 ---

-Víctor Bayona earned his PhD degree in Mathematical Engineering from Universidad Carlos III de Madrid in 2013.
+Víctor Bayona earned his PhD in Mathematical Engineering from Universidad Carlos III de Madrid in 2013.
 He served as a Postdoctoral Fellow from 2013 to 2015 in the Advanced Study Program (ASP) at the [National Center for Atmospheric Research](https://ncar.ucar.edu/) in Boulder, CO (USA).
 From 2015 to 2017 he held research positions in the Numerical Aspects Section at [ECMWF](https://www.ecmwf.int/), Reading (UK), and the [Department of Mathematical Sciences](https://www.bath.ac.uk/departments/department-of-mathematical-sciences/) at the University of Bath (UK).

 In 2017, he joined the [Department of Mathematics](https://www.uc3m.es/departamento-matematicas/inicio) at UC3M as a Visiting Professor and has been serving as an Associate Professor since 2021.
 His research is focused on advancing and applying numerical methods for PDEs, with a particular emphasis on meshfree methods based on radial basis functions (RBFs).